Troubleshooting Guide

 Introduction

-This page is designed to help you identify and resolve common issues that may arise while using and running MGS.
+Welcome to the Troubleshooting Guide.
+This page is designed to help you identify and resolve common issues that may arise while using and running Microchip Graphics Suite (MGS).
 Whether you’re experiencing performance issues, display errors, or unexpected behavior, this guide will assist you in diagnosing and fixing the problem to ensure a smooth user experience.

 Run-time Issues